Listen very carefully. I can say this only once. The business of communication may be in deep trouble.

 Microsoft’s survey looked at 2,000 Canadians and monitored the brain activity of another 112 using electroencephalograms.
 The study purports to show that the ability of people to multi-task has improved through the use of technology.
 Closer analysis of what the survey says doesn’t really bear this out at all.

 The findings have been used to support a Microsoft ad campaign to target consumers according to the way they process information.
-According to the software company, there are three types of consumer: Those who do one thing at a time, those who do (or try to do) lots of different things at once – and those who fall somewhere in the middle.
+According to the software company, there are three types of consumers: Those who do one thing at a time, those who do (or try to do) lots of different things at once – and those who fall somewhere in the middle.
 Really – we needed a survey to come up with this theory?
 These generic types are dressed up with pseudoscientific names.
 For example, people who concentrate on single projects are “Attention Ninjas” apparently.

 People who have higher educational qualifications are able to sustain their levels of concentration says the report – neatly confusing cause and effect.